Macross Plus vs. Top Gun: Maverick — The Man–Machine Frontier

 She carried the sky’s first silicon soul —

-In recent weeks, some of those proud Cats were destroyed before they could ever take to the air again.
+In recent weeks, some of those proud creatures were destroyed before they could ever take to the air again.

 The news was brief, the footage grainy.